Jack Bruce: 1980s

 By 1979, Bruce's drug habit had reached such a level that he had lost most of his money.
 Bruce contributed as a session musician to recordings by Cozy Powell, Gary Moore and Jon Anderson to raise money.
 By 1980 his career was back on track with his new band, Jack Bruce & Friends, consisting of drummer Billy Cobham, guitarist Clem Clempson and keyboardist/guitarist David Sancious.
 After releasing an album, I've Always Wanted to Do This, at the end of 1980, they undertook a long tour to support the record, but it was not a commercial success and they disbanded.
-In the early 1980s, he also joined up to play with friends from his Alexis Korner days in Rocket 88, the back-to-the-roots band that Ian Stewart had arranged, and Bruce appears on the album of the same name, recorded live in Germany in 1980.
-They also recorded a "live in the studio" album called Blues & Boogie Explosion for the German audiophile record label Jeton.
-That year he also collaborated on the Soft Machine album Land of Cockayne (1981).
+That year he also collaborated on the Soft Machine album Land of Cockayne (released in 1981).

 In 1981, Bruce collaborated with guitarist Robin Trower and released two power trio albums, B.L.T. and Truce, the first of which was a minor hit in the US.
+He also played for Trevor Rabin on the album Wolf.
 By 1983, Bruce was no longer contracted to a major record company and released his next solo album, Automatic, on a minor German label, Intercord.
-A European tour followed to promote the album enlisting Bruce Gary from the Knack (who had also played in Bruce's 1975 band) on drums and Sancious from his 1980 band (Jack Bruce & Friends) on guitar and keyboards.
+A European tour followed to promote the album enlisting Bruce Gary from The Knack (who had also played in Bruce's 1975 band) on drums and Sancious from his 1980 band (Jack Bruce & Friends) on guitar and keyboards.
 In 1982, Bruce played with a short-lived ensemble A Gathering of Minds, composed of Billy Cobham, Allan Holdsworth, Didier Lockwood and David Sancious at Montreux.
 In 1983, Bruce sang on tracks 5 and 6 of the Allan Holdsworth album Road Games.